SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Design of Watermarking Scheme

 \subsection{Overview}

-Firstly, we show a mathematics result~\cite{CFJ13}: In space $\mathbb{R}^n$, the empirical distribution of angles $\theta$ between two random vectors converges to a distribution with the following probability density function:
+As shown by Cai et al.~\cite{CFJ13}, in space $\mathbb{R}^n$, given two random vectors which are independently chosen with the uniform distribution on the unit sphere, the empirical distribution of angles $\theta$ between these two random vectors converges to a distribution with the following probability density function:

 The distribution $f(\theta)$ will be very close to normal distribution if $n \geq 5$.
-We could get that two random vectors in high-dimension space (such as $\mathbb{R}^{128}$) are almost \emph{vertical}.
-The inspiration for \SSLGuard is based on this mathematical fact.

-Given a vector that has the same dimension as features.
-If this vector is randomly initialized, then, the average cosine similarity between these features and this vector should be concentrated around zero.
-However, if the average cosine similarity is much bigger than $0$ or even close to $1$, this can be considered as a signal that those features are strongly related to this vector.

-Therefore, the defender can generate a verification dataset $\mathcal{D}_{v}$ and a secret key $sk$.
-The defender can finetune a clean encoder to transform samples from $\mathcal{D}_{v}$ to the features which have high cosine similarity with $sk$.
-Meanwhile, if the defender input these verification samples to a clean encoder, the distribution of cosine similarity between features and $sk$ should be a normal distribution with $0$ as its mean value.
+The equation above implies that two random vectors in high-dimensional space (such as $\mathbb{R}^{256}$) are almost \emph{orthogonal}.
+The inspiration for \SSLGuard is based on the above mathematical fact: Given a vector that has the same dimension as embeddings, if the vector is randomly initialized, the average cosine similarity between these embeddings and the vector should be concentrated around 0.
+However, if the average cosine similarity is much bigger than $0$ or even close to $1$, this can be considered as a signal that those embeddings are strongly related to this vector.
+Therefore, the defender can generate a verification dataset $\mathcal{D}_{v}$ and a secret vector $sk \in \mathbb{R}^m$.
+Then, the defender can fine-tune a clean encoder to transform samples from $\mathcal{D}_{v}$ to the embeddings and train a decoder to further transform the embeddings to the decoded vectors that have high cosine similarity with $sk$.
+Meanwhile, if the defender input these verification samples to a clean encoder, the distribution of cosine similarity between decoded vectors and $sk$ should be a normal distribution with $0$ as its mean value.
 We leverage this mechanism to design \SSLGuard.

 The workflow of \SSLGuard is shown in \autoref{fig::workflow}.
 Concretely, given a clean encoder $F$ which is pre-trained by a certain SSL algorithm, \SSLGuard will output a watermarked encoder $F_*$ and a secret key-tuple $\kappa$ as: